-The purpose of this report is to provide members with information in respect of the Annual Report of the County Durham Local Safeguarding Children Board which sets out the work of multi-agency partners to ensure effective arrangements are in place to safeguard and protect vulnerable children and young people from abuse and neglect.
-The report sets out achievement s in 2012/13 and priorities and challenges for 2014.
+1. The purpose of this report is to provide Cabinet with information in respect of the Annual Report of the County Durham Local Safeguarding Children Board which sets out the work of multi-agency partners to ensure effective arrangements are in place to safeguard and protect vulnerable children and young people from abuse and neglect.
+The report sets out achievement's in 2013/14 and priorities and challenges for 2014/15.